zeynepkaplan/react-login-user-dashboard/README.md

 # Features
 ## Login Page:
 - Users can log in to the system by entering the correct username and password combination.
-- Login information is validated against the existing database (data).
+- Login information is validated against the existing database.
 If the username or password is incorrect, login is not allowed.

 ## Users Page:
 - Upon successful login, users are redirected to the Users page.